DaveBenham/VenomModules/README.md

 - **Input set** ***(blue)*** - The input channels will be grouped together in order as a set, and then the set will be cloned at the output.

 ### POLY output
 All of the replicated channels are merged into the single polyphonic output.
-The poly output starts with all clones from input channel 1, followed by clones from input channel 2, etc.
+The order of the channels is dependent on the GRP button.

 ### Standard Venom Context Menus
 [Venom Themes](#themes), [Custom Names](#custom-names), and [Parameter Locks and Custom Defaults](#parameter-locks-and-custom-defaults) are available via standard Venom context menus.